Ndiatenda/data_analysis_with_python/README.md

 ***Data Analysis with Python (CognitiveClass - DA0101EN) is an online course offered by IBM.
 This course features; data wrangling, exploratory data analysis, model development, and working with data in Python.***

-### The following are links to notebooks showcasing my hands-on labs in Python:
+### The following are links to notebooks showcasing the hands-on labs I completed in Python:
 <details>
   <summary>Module 1 - Python Basics</summary>